sws2apps/jw-epub-parser/README.md

 ## Sample Output

-Here's an example on how the result of the method looks like:
+Here are how the results of this module look like:

 ### With enhanced parsing